Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems: Residual DMD (ResDMD)

-\Cref{alg:mod_EDMD} summarizes the procedure and is a simple modification of EDMD as the only difference is a clean-up where spurious eigenpairs are discarded based on their residual.
-This clean-up avoids spectral pollution and removes eigenpairs that are inaccurate due to numerical errors associated with non-normal operators, up to the relative tolerance of $\epsilon$.
+\Cref{alg:mod_EDMD} summarizes the procedure and is a simple modification of EDMD, as the only difference is a clean-up where spurious eigenpairs are discarded based on their residual.
+This clean-up avoids spectral pollution and also removes eigenpairs that are inaccurate because of numerical errors associated with nonnormal operators, up to the relative tolerance $\epsilon$.
 The following result makes this precise.